MileHacker Logo

 Port Location

-• The cruise terminal is centrally located near Gamle Stavanger.
+• The cruise the terminal is centrally located near Gamle Stavanger.

 • This location allows passengers easy access to the city's attractions upon disembarkation.

-• Ferry terminals also offer good connections to the local bus network, making onward travel straightforward.
+• Ferry terminals also offer good links to the local bus network, making onward travel straightforward.

 River Transport